27 Apr What Are the Signs of Arterial Disease?

 What are the other causes of peripheral vascular diseases (PVD)?

-A number of conditions such as vasculitis may cause damage to blood vessels throughout the body.
-Injuries to blood vessels; from accidents such as auto accidents or sports injuries, blood-clotting disorders, and damage to blood vessels during surgery can also lead to inadequate blood supply to body tissues.
+Several conditions such as vasculitis may cause damage to blood vessels throughout the body.
+Injuries to blood vessels; accidents such as auto accidents or sports injuries, blood-clotting disorders, and damage to blood vessels during surgery can also lead to the inadequate blood supply to body tissues.

 Tissue ischemia can also occur in the absence of atherosclerosis or other abnormalities of arteries.
 One example of a condition in which the blood vessels themselves are not damaged is Raynaud’s disease, which is believed to occur due to spasms in blood vessels brought on by stress or a cold environment.

 Since atherosclerosis of the peripheral arteries (PAD) is by far the most common cause of peripheral vascular disease, the rest of this article focuses upon peripheral artery disease.

 What Are Some Complications CausEd By PAD?

 If your peripheral artery disease is caused by a buildup of plaque in your blood vessels, you’re also at risk of developing: